Sir Michael Culme-Seymour, 3rd Baronet: Naval career

 Culme-Seymour was born in Northchurch, Berkhamsted 13 March 1836, the son of Sir John Hobart Culme-Seymour, 2nd Baronet (1800–1880) and his wife Elizabeth Culme, daughter of Reverend Thomas Culme.
 He entered the Navy in 1850, and in 1856 served as mate in HMS Calcutta, flagship of the East Indies squadron, which was involved in the Second Opium War.
 The fleet was commanded by Rear-Admiral Sir Michael Seymour (his uncle), while Calcutta was commanded by William King-Hall.
 On 25 May 1857 he was promoted to lieutenant, continuing to serve on Calcutta until 6 June 1859, when he was promoted again to commander.
 From 20 June 1861 to 16 August 1865 he commanded HMS Wanderer in the Mediterranean Fleet.
 On 16 December 1865 he was promoted to captain.

 In December 1870 he commanded HMS Volage in the Channel Squadron.
 From 1874 to 1876 he was private secretary to First Lord of the Admiralty, George Ward Hunt.
 In 1876 he returned to the Mediterranean, commanding HMS Monarch.
-In July 1877 he transferred to HMS Temeraire and took part in the 1878 passage of the Dardanelles commanded by Admiral Sir Geoffrey Phipps Hornby.
+In July 1877 he transferred to HMS Temeraire and took part in the 1878 passage of the Dardanelles commanded by Vice-Admiral Sir Geoffrey Phipps Hornby.
+In 1879 he was appointed a naval aide-de-camp to the Queen.

 From 29 July 1879 to 9 May 1882 he was captain of HMS Duke of Wellington, which was the flagship of the officer commanding Portsmouth harbour, Admiral Alfred Phillips Ryder, at the end of which appointment he was promoted to rear-admiral.
 1885 saw him as second in command of the Baltic squadron under Phipps Hornby during the Panjdeh Incident.
 From 5 July 1885 to 20 September 1887 he was commander in chief of the Pacific squadron.
 He was promoted to vice-admiral on 19 June 1888 and from 1890 he commanded the Channel Fleet for two years.
+He was promoted to admiral in 1893.